Blaizzy/mlx-embeddings/docs/Installation.md

 ### Multiple installations

 Create a Homebrew installation wherever you extract the tarball.
 Whichever `brew` command is called is where the packages will be installed.
-You can use this as you see fit, e.g. a system set of libs in `/usr/local` and tweaked formulae for development in `~/homebrew`.
+You can use this as you see fit, e.g. a system set of libs in the default prefix and tweaked formulae for development in `~/homebrew`.

 ## Uninstallation